When seconds count: how we think about flash analyses

 Quarterly reports: where precision meets speed

-Press releases require fast summarization and prioritization.
-Quarterly reports require something more: extracting the right numbers, comparing them against expectations, and formulating a clear picture of the outcome — all within seconds.
+Quarterly reports require something beyond summarization: extracting the right numbers, comparing them against expectations, and formulating a clear picture of the outcome — all within seconds.

 This makes report analysis perhaps the hardest problem in the entire flash chain.